 The Bachelor of Music degree is awarded in the following fields: Composition, Education, Performance, and Sacred Music.
 The Bachelor of Science degree is awarded in the following fields: Accounting, Athletic Training, Biology, Business Administration, Chemistry, Computer Science, Economics, Elementary Education (K-6), Environmental Science, Finance, Health/Wellness, Middle Grades Education (6-9), International Business, Management Information Systems, Mathematics, Mathematics with Teacher Licensure, Physical Education with Teacher Licensure, Psychology, and Sport Management.
-Dual degree programs in Engineering are offered with Auburn University and the University of North Carolina at Charlotte.
 The Bachelor of Science in Nursing degree may be earned on the main campus, at the facility in Statesville, N.C. and at other locations.
 (See also GOAL catalog.)
 The Associate in Arts degree is awarded in Nursing.